10 ways to attend college for free

 Some students can get a free pass based on academic performance or other factors.

-In addition, if a student’s parent works for a college, a full or partial waiver may be available.
 Some schools also offer waivers for Native American students, though this policy varies by school.
-To find out what a school offers, call the financial aid office.
+To find out what a school offers, contact the financial aid office.

 5. Have your employer pick up the costs